 c.
 1590—Munich, Germany: Johann Sadeler (Jan Sadeleer), court engraver in Munich, makes an engraving after Pieter de Witte’s painting that accompanies a setting of Psalm 150, Laudent Deum Cithara, by Orlando Lassus.
 Again, the upper half of the image is shown below (see below image; public domain) (Mirimonde 67; Bergquist xvii).

-c.
-1590—The top half of a painting by Otto Venius in St. Jacob’s Church—the portion of the painting depicting St. Cecilia and angels, appears to either be a copy of or inspiration for the upper half of the painting by Peter de Witte (or one of the other versions).
-One link between Otto Venius (also known as Otto van Veen and Octavius Vaenius) and Peter de Witte is the time they both spent in Munich in the employ of Willam V of Bavaria (see below image, click to expand; public domain) (French National Library).
+1591-1610—Antwerp, Belgium: The upper half of an altarpiece by Otto Venius in St. Jacob’s Church—the portion of the painting depicting St. Cecilia and angels—appears to either be a copy of or inspiration for the upper half of the painting by Peter de Witte (or one of the other versions).
+One link between Otto Venius (also known as Otto van Veen and Octavius Vaenius) and Peter de Witte is the time they both spent in Munich in the employ of Willam V of Bavaria (see below image, click to expand; public domain) (source: Belgian Art Links and Tools).

 c.
 1600—A painting attributed to Hans Rottenhammer’s “circle” follows that of Pieter de Witte in close detail.
 Rottenhammer (1564-1625) himself was born and trained in Munich until 1588 and would have overlapped Pieter de Witte there by a few years (de Witte was employment there by 1586).
 Rottenhammer also returned to Germany later in his career and would have had more of a “circle” of influence by that time.
 The upper half of the image is shown below (see below detail; public domain) (wikimedia commons).c.
 1600—Antwerp, Belgium (?): In You, Lord, I Have Hoped, a painting attributed to Flemish painter Maerten de Vos (1532-1603) follows the image closely.
 The top half is shown below (public domain) (Auktionshaus Peege, Freiburg).

 c.
 1600—Augsburg, Germany (?): A silver relief by Christoph Lencker (c.
 1556-1613) is also modeled after the original Pieter de Witte painting.
 Again, the upper half of the image is shown below (see below detail; public domain) (Pieter Fischer 23).